BigQuery Explainable AI overview

 This document describes how BigQuery ML supports Explainable artificial intelligence (AI), sometimes called XAI.

-Explainable artificial intelligence (XAI) helps you understand the results that your predictive machine-learning model generates for classification and regression tasks by defining how each feature in a row of data contributed to the predicted result.
-This is often referred to as feature attribution.
-This information can be used to verify that the model is behaving as expected, to recognize biases in your models, and to inform ways to improve your model and your training data.
+Explainable AI helps you understand the results that your predictive machine learning model generates for classification and regression tasks by defining how each feature in a row of data contributed to the predicted result.
+This information is often referred to as feature attribution.
+You can use this information to verify that the model is behaving as expected, to recognize biases in your models, and to inform ways to improve your model and your training data.

-For information about the supported model types of each SQL statement and function, and all of the supported SQL statements and functions for each model type, read the End-to-end user journey for each model.
+For information about the supported SQL statements and functions for each model type, see End-to-end user journey for each model.

-Explainability encompasses two types: local and global explainability.
-These are also known respectively as local and global feature importance.
+There are two types of explainability: local explainability and global explainability.
+These are also known respectively as local feature importance and global feature importance.

-Global explainability: Returns the feature's overall influence on the model, often obtained by aggregating the feature attributions over the entire dataset.
+- Global explainability returns the feature's overall influence on the model and is often obtained by aggregating the feature attributions over the entire dataset.
 A higher absolute value indicates the feature had a greater influence on the model's predictions.

 Explainable AI offerings in BigQuery ML